-- > Successful completion of all general education and nursing courses required by St. Elizabeth College of Nursing (SECON). - ➤ A cumulative grade point average of 2.00 or above. - ➤ A grade of "C" or above in all nursing and science courses. - ➤ Matriculated SECON students must minimally complete 31 credit hours in nursing and have a minimum of 65 credits. - > Fulfillment of all financial obligations to the college. - ➤ Registration and complete participation in an NCLEX-RN® preparatory course designated by St. Elizabeth College of Nursing.
+- Successful completion of all general education and nursing courses required by St. Elizabeth College of Nursing (SECON). - A cumulative grade point average of 2.00 or above. - A grade of "C+" or above in all nursing courses taken after August 2021.
+(Refer to Grading Policy CNG-100.16) - A grade of "C" or above in all nursing courses taken before August 2021.
+(Refer to Grading Policy CNG-100.16) - Matriculated SECON students must minimally complete 31 credit hours in nursing and have a minimum of 65 credits. - > Fulfillment of all financial obligations to the college. - Registration and complete participation in an NCLEX-RN® preparatory course designated by St. Elizabeth College of Nursing.